-- 22. On July 31, 2009 Defendants began marketing Onglyza.
-On November 5, 2010, Defendants began marketing Kombiglyze XR.
-Defendants marketed both drugs as treatments for type 2 diabetes and agents to help reduce adverse complications associated with the disease.
-At no time did Defendants perform adequate studies or adequately warn that Onglyza and Kombiglyze XR increased the risk of cardiovascular related adverse events. - 23.
-After Defendants began selling and making substantial profits off their drugs Onglyza and Kombiglyze XR, Defendants finally conducted what the FDA guidance recommended back in December 2008 a Cardiovascular Outcome Trial ("CVOT") for Saxagliptin. - 24.
-The CVOT for Saxagliptin entitled "Saxagliptin Assessment of Vascular Outcomes Recorded in Patients with Diabetes Mellitus Thrombolysis in Myocardial Infarction 53" (SAVOR-TIMI 53 or more simply "SAVOR") found Saxagliptin users had a statistically significant increased risk of being hospitalized due to heart failure. - 25.
+At no time did Defendants perform adequate studies or adequately warn that Onglyza and Kombiglyze XR increased the risk of cardiovascular related adverse events.

+- 27. After Defendants began selling and making substantial profits off their drugs, Onglyza and Kombiglyze XR, Defendants finally conducted what the FDA guidance recommended back in December 2008- a Cardiovascular Outcome Trial ("CVOT") for Saxagliptin. - 28.
+The CVOT for Saxagliptin entitled, "Saxagliptin Assessment of Vascular Outcomes Recorded in Patients with Diabetes Mellitus Thrombolysis in Myocardial Infarction 53" (SAVOR-TIMI 53 or more simply, "SAVOR"), found Saxagliptin users had a statistically significant increased risk of being hospitalized due to heart failure. - 29.
 After receiving and reviewing the disturbing findings from the SAVOR trial, the FDA requested the raw clinical trial data, free from manipulation by Defendants, and performed its own analysis of the SAVOR data.
-Following the FDA's detailed analysis and review of the SAVOR safety signal for hospitalization for heart failure, the FDA's Endocrinologic and Metabolic Drugs Advisory Committee convened and voted 14 to 1 for the FDA to order

-Defendants to add a heart failure warning to its Saxagliptin drugs.
-The single member who voted against adding the warning stated a warning was insufficient and the drug should instead be withdrawn from the US market.1 Despite the SAVOR findings and despite the FDA Advisory Committee voting to add a warning (or remove the drugs from the market), Defendants failed and continue to fail to warn.
+Following the FDA's detailed analysis and review of the SAVOR safety signal for hospitalization for heart failure, the FDA's Endocrinologic and Metabolic Drugs Advisory Committee convened and voted 14 to 1 for the FDA to order Defendants to add a heart failure warning to its Saxagliptin drugs.
+The single member who voted against adding the warning stated a warning was insufficient and the drug should instead be withdrawn from the US market.
+Despite the SAVOR findings and despite the FDA Advisory Committee voting to add a warning (or remove the drugs from the market), Defendants failed and continue to fail to warn.
+Once again, Defendants place sales over patient safety. - 30.
+In addition to Defendants refusing and failing to warn of the risks of heart failure, congestive heart failure, cardiac failure and death, Defendants' Saxagliptin drugs lack any benefit sufficient to tolerate the risks posed by its use because other anti-diabetes drugs are available that do not carry the increased cardiac risks of Saxagliptin.